Pierre-mulliez1/R_solar_dataset/README.md

 For the assigment we used the preprocessed data provided by the professor.

 # Instructions
+- Copy the data from the professor into the folder called '00_data'.
-Each .R file lets you configure the path to the project.
-From there on, the scripts should work with no further adaptions needed.
+- Each .R file lets you configure your path to the project.
+- From there on, the scripts should work without further adaptions.